gvsucis452-1/project-1-emily-eli-3/Doc/design.md

 # Project1 - Ouroboros Messenger
 Elijah Morgan & Emily Heyboer

-A process communication system, based on a one-way, circular, linked-list. / Each node of the list is a seperate but identical process.
-The HEAD/TAIL node (`n_0`) is the only node that can recieve user input.
+Our project is a process communication system, based on a one-way, circular, linked-list. / Each node in the ring except the first is a separate, identical process that recieves messages from the previous node and passes them on to the next.
+The first node in the ring, node 0, accepts messages from the user and passes them on to the rest of the ring.

 Nodes may only send **one** per message recieved.
 But any number of diagnostic logs may be written by any node at any time to stdo.